veganaize/JAVA/DATE-TIME/README.md

     - [Leap seconds](https://en.wikipedia.org/wiki/Leap_second) are introduced into UTC to keep it within 0.9 seconds of UT1.
     - Global Positioning System (GPS) synchronized to UTC but not adjusted for leap seconds.

-* Error-prone to use Date or Calendar class with the time set to midnight to represent a date without a time -⚠️- there are certain time zones where midnight doesn't exist once a year due to the daylight saving time cutover.
+* ⚠️ Error-prone to use `Date` or `Calendar` class with time set to midnight to represent date without a time (_midnight doesn't exist once a year in certain timezones, due to the daylight saving time cutover_).

-* JDK 7 (and below) have no standard class to represent concept of a date without a time, a time without a date, nor a duration (try [threetenbp](https://www.threeten.org/threetenbp/)).
+* JDK 7 (and below) have no standard class to represent concept of a date without a time, a time without a date, nor a duration. (try [threetenbp](https://www.threeten.org/threetenbp/))

 * [Unix epoch](https://en.wikipedia.org/wiki/Unix_time) measures time by number of seconds elapsed since 00:00:00 UTC on 1 January 1970 (without leap second adjustments).